 Satisfy your ferret’s urge to hide by providing safe places to play such as tunnels, boxes with holes cut in them, hammocks and ferret-safe toys.

 Ferrets are masters of escape and will find any tiny hole and investigate.
-Ferrets usually do not deliberately escape, but often end up where they shouldn’t be and are unable to find their way back.
+Curious little ferrets usually do not deliberately escape, but often end up where they shouldn’t be and are unable to find their way back.
 Many a ferret owner has found their ferret inside the oven, the roof space or the walls and wondered how they got there.

-Ensure that holes around air-conditioning ducts and vents, around pipes for toilets, sinks, dishwashers and drains or exhausts for dryers and ovens are secure or you restrict access to the laundry, bathroom and kitchen where most of the dangers occur.
+Ensure that holes around air-conditioning ducts and vents, around pipes for toilets, sinks, dishwashers and drains or dryer vents and ovens are secure or you restrict access to the laundry, or a room where you keep a washer or dryer, bathroom and kitchen where most of the dangers occur.
 For the bathroom and laundry make sure the grills for drains are not easily unscrewable.